Xcode Version

 Because of the complexity of these dependencies, please read this entire page.

-Or - look into building with GitHub Actions - no Mac computer required, no need to worry about versions for Mac OS or Xcode - all done for you on GitHub (some configuration required).
+Or - look into Build with Browser - no Mac computer required, no need to worry about versions for Mac OS or Xcode - all done for you on GitHub (some configuration required).

 First, choose a version of Xcode appropriate for your iOS device.
 Then, determine the minimum macOS version required for that Xcode version.
 Update to at least that minimum macOS version.
 Then follow the instructions to download and install Xcode (or update an existing installation):